adrys-lab/access-log-monitor-service/README.md

 * Used Spring Boot (without WEB context -> `web-application-type: NONE`)
 * AMQ for Internal Message Broker with Apache Camel.
 * Lombok
-* Spring statemachine for Alert stat Machine Pattern (explained later)
+* Spring statemachine for Alert stat Machine Pattern (explained below)
 * Apache Commons (`io` for file pulling/reading, and `lang3`)
-* Flyway for versioned Database Migrations
 * Test containers and awaitility for integration tests
     * see its usage at: [here](./app/src/test/java/com/adrian/rebollo/config/ContainerEnvironment.java)

 ## API environments
 * default Profile environment provided
-* I configured `-dev` one for integration tests.
+* I configured `-dev` profile for integration tests.

 ## Restrictions and Decisions
 * Decided to run the application out of Docker environment
     * since it has to deal with system/local files (out of docker container), so it can work then with machine log file.
 * First ideas I had for develop the service was to send the configuration arguments (such as threshold, log file path, stats report (default 10sec), alert time window (default 120sec)...) via JVM arguments, but finally they are in `application.yml` so they are configurable.
     * if they want to be override they should be replaced (`application.yml`) there and re-run the application.
-* Decided to NOT make use of any Optimistic Locking (or any other DDBB Row versioning strategy) for Database Persistence:
-    * The type of data does not offer data collisions since there are not updates (just inserts), but also because a Log Access will differ always.
-        * So not care in concurrent accesses or concurrent data modifications.
-    * The only existing CONSTRAINT is for the full Log Line string (which is persisted in the `line` Database Column entirely too, and is not allowed the same exact log line).
-* Firstly I thought about keep logs and stats in memory (such with some Blocking Queue), but finally decided to persist it into DDBB (logs and stats).
+* Logs and Stats are kept in memory (explained below), so there is no Database in this service.
     * It makes easier to debug if such problem raises.
     * Also make the JVM and service not increase in java heap memory usage.
-        * so I preferred to store in database instead of keep in JVM java heap memory.
-        * Side-Effect of this decision is that it makes the process slower cause we have to trigger/query/insert data instead of getting/having it from the JVM.
+        * this decision makes the whole process faster than having to query against somne database.
-        * but it has a lot of other benefits like keep historical and data integrity, also allows to process that data after any system/service shutdown.
-            * I found more production-ready to have that persistence layer than keeping objects in memory.
+        * also found that there was no need to keep any historical of logs.
-* I decided to make the output/display of the service stats and alerts, via Log and/or Json file (more details below).
+* I decided to make the output/display of the service stats and alerts, to Log and/or Json file (more details below).
 * I decided to make 3 types of Alert:
     * `HIGH TRAFFIC`
     * `RECOVER`